 Recipe Testers’ Reviews

 For my money, this is the VERY best part of ANY barbecue!
-Anyone who loves meat surely must LOVE a crisp, spice-rubbed exterior.)
-This bark can be achieved in your oven and, as long as you have a clock and a thermometer, you can create a fine and crusty bark on your pork butt with this recipe.
-The rub mentioned here is fine, but if you have your favorite rub on hand, by all means, use it.
+Anyone who loves meat must LOVE a crisp, spice-rubbed exterior.)
+This bark can be achieved in your oven, and–as long as you have a clock and a thermometer–you can create a fine and crusty bark on your pork butt with this recipe.
+The rub mentioned here is great, but if you have your favorite rub on hand, by all means, use it.